Rubus and his kids had an opportunity to visit the New Vet school at the University of Surrey

 2016 started with sleepless nights as we had the arrrival of Mint's puppies on 6 January (known as our "Red" litter), and we have had a busy couple of months.
 A visit by Johanna brought a suprise development of one of the puppies joining her in Finland due to Johanna falling in love within minutes of being in the door!
 The remaining pups are scattered across England and one has flown all the way to Russia for her new life.

 April brought the patter of tiny paws for Sorrel x Miles Grandpups living up in Shropshire with Mairi Dugdale and June brought the patter of paws for Karen Hewitt at Cardhew with her Comfrey "Beatrix Potter" Puppies.
 July started badly with the loss of Tansy.
 July also brought some life lessons, which we will never forget.

 September was brilliant as we attended the Cardigan Corgi Show where we were amazed and delighted with our results, Judge was Sarah Taylor (Bymil).
 Rubus was awarded a fantastic 2nd in Graduate Dog, Clover a 2nd in Yearling Bitch and Nella with Alison another 2nd in Graduate Bitch and Donna showed Loony to a good 4th.
-Pepper strutted her stuff with Johanna in Post Graduate and got a 4th and Fennel went out in Limit Bitch and was placed 5th of 12!
+Pepper strutted her stuff with Johanna in Post Graduate and got a 4th and Fennel was in Limit Bitch and managed to be placed 5th of 12!

 2015 brought some highs and sadly a huge Low.
 We started the year helping Yvonne Caul with a blue x tri litter and they have now travelled far and wide from Harlow to the States and the Netherlands!
 March brought our own litter from Pepper and Miles, and we have expanded our family to include Salix and Clover who are just like their parents and we co-own the ever busy Nella with Alison Stevens who already has a Miles son called Lister.